lewagon/dotfiles/04-Front-End/05-Events-and-Iterators/Optional-02-Flex-Panels/README.md

 ### Styling with FlexBox

-We have a simple HTML structure with panels.
+We have an HTML structure with panels.
 Each panel has a background image and some text in it separated in 3 paragraph elements.

 It looks quite strange at first, so our first step is making it prettier.
 How do we place the pictures side by side?
 [Flexbox](https://kitt.lewagon.com/knowledge/cheatsheets/flexbox) is your friend in this styling part of the exercise.
 The page needs to look like this before moving onto the JavaScript part of the exercise: